All-inclusive-Bora-Bora-packages-pacific-for-less-ad.jpg

 To make a long distance call from Bora Bora you must purchase an international phone card.
 These phone cards can be used on all of the Tahitian islands to call overseas.
 If you have a GSM phone you may be able to have international roaming on your phone.
 If your phone is unlocked, an affordable way can be to buy a sim in Tahiti or buy a international sim card.

-Bora Bora vacation Internet access
+Bora Bora Internet access

 Internet access is available in Vaitape at the Aloe Cafe.
 They have several computers (both mac and PC).
 All the Bora Bora resorts have internet access.
 Their policy on charging varies.
 Some offer free wi-fi in the rooms, others charge.
 Many of the resorts charge for in-room use but offer free internet in their business center or near reception.
 So ask when you are checking in.
 You will also find information on Bora Bora resort internet policy on the website of each.